D-I-Projects/ServerBuilder/README.md

 # We moved on
-This projct got continued under : https://github.com/wfxey/Destor
+This project got continued under : https://github.com/wfxey/Destor

 # Server Builder